ivanayov/mysql-function-openfaas/README.md

 Follow the instructions how to setup MySQL on Kubernetes and run the function with [OpenFaaS](https://www.openfaas.com).

+## Run Kebernetes and install MySQL

 Run Kubernetes locally or on your virtual machine.
-You can do it with `minikube start`.
+You can do this with `minikube start`.

 Then use helm to install MySQL.